Pub-Dev/Mellon.MultiTenant/README.md

 ### Azure App Configuration

-You can also use as source of configuration **Azure App Configuration**
+You can also use it as a source of configuration the **Azure App Configuration**

 With package Manager: